greenboxal/doggohub/doc/development/gotchas.md

 # Gotchas

-The purpose of this guide is to document potential "gotchas" that contributors might encounter or should avoid during development of GitLab CE and EE.
+The purpose of this guide is to document potential "gotchas" that contributors might encounter or should avoid during development of DoggoHub CE and EE.

 ## Don't `describe` symbols